Closed Restaurants in Sausalito (Starting with Letters M-Z)

-Patty’s Restaurant — In the 1960’s this place operated at 721 Bridgeway, a spot now occupied by the Burlwood Gallery.
+Patty’s Restaurant — In the 1960’s and early 70’s this place operated at 721 Bridgeway, a spot now occupied by the Burlwood Gallery.

 Peter Pan Donuts — After a long run from 1981 to 2008 this landmark to generations of Sausalito kids (OK, and adults like me) closed.
 The building became the now-closed Amy’s Cafe., which kept a donut on its menu as an homage to the prior tenant.
 Now California Caviar, which does not offer donuts.

 Philz Coffee — Located at the site of the former Cork Enoteca Wine Bar next to the Fire Station on Johnson St., Philz closed in mid-October of 2016 after a dispute with their landlord and problems with signage approvals.
-They are looking for a different Marin County location
+The space is now the site of Firehouse Coffee and Tea.

 Pomodoro Pizza — Near Best Buy, this outlet in the national chain closed in January, 2009.